nuxt/content/docs/content/en/fetching.md

 `path` can be a file or a directory.
 If path is a file, `fetch()` will return an `Object`, if it's a directory it will return an `Array`.

-You can pass `{ deep: true }` as a second argument in order to fetch all subdirectories.
+You can pass `{ deep: true }` as a second argument in order to fetch files from subdirectories.

 All the methods below can be chained and return a chain sequence, except `fetch` which returns a `Promise`.